 - Video Conferencing

-Examples of Internal Communications Software
+Examples of Internal Communication Software

 Knowing the different types of IC software will help in this regard.

-Embedded: Instant messaging and group chat can also be just one aspect of other types of internal communications software or larger collaboration suites, including intranets or employee engagement software.
+Instant messaging and group chat can also be just one aspect of other types of internal communications software or larger collaboration suites, including intranets or employee engagement software.
 Communication software such as video conferencing tools will also usually include instant messaging capabilities.

-Common Internal Communications Software Features
+Common Internal Communication Software Features

-News Feed: A personalized news feed is a core function of most modern internal comms platforms.
+A personalized news feed is a core function of most modern internal comms platforms.
 News feeds allow employees and employers alike to share a variety of work-related updates, publish and track internal company information, and send instant notifications for time-sensitive information, all of which encourages reactions and feedback.

-Individual Journey Support: The rise of the employee experience has coincided with an increased focus on employee journeys.
+The rise of the employee experience has coincided with an increased focus on employee journeys.
 Advanced internal communications tools allow employers to surface unique content to employees in moments that matter.
 Companies can support new hires with cultural onboarding while guiding seasoned experts as they advance roles.

-Surveys and Polling: Survey and polling features make business messengers a great way to reach quick decisions among employees.
+Survey and polling features make business messengers a great way to reach quick decisions among employees.

-Why Use Internal Communications Tools?
+Why Use Internal Communication Tools?

 Internal communications software provides businesses with a wealth of benefits that have made it a crucial component of the modern corporate software stack.